 The following are requirements that must be met before filling out the admission application for the BAS in Behavioral Healthcare program:

-Other degrees would be considered on a case-by-case space-available basis.
+Other degrees are considered on a case-by-case basis.

 Admission to the program may occur when any 15 credits of those specified above can be documented.
 This program includes a "bridge" quarter, such that remaining pre-requisites defined above may be taken after program admittance, but prior to admittance to the junior year of the program.
 The bridge may consist of 0-15 credits.